akshamsabadi/akshamsabadi/README.md

 <div align="center">
 <h1>André Kütahya Shamsabadi</h1>
-  <h3>Chemical Biologist specialising in Bioconjugation, Biotherapeutic Design, and Drug Discovery</h3>
+  <h3>Chemical Biologist · Data Visualisation Engineer</h3>
 </div>

 ---

 Welcome!

-I’m André, a **chemical biologist** who enjoys tackling the important and challenging problems in biomedicine.
+I’m André, a **chemical biologist** who enjoys tackling the important and challenging problems in biotherapeutic design.
 I operate at the intersection of peptide/protein engineering, drug discovery, and AI/ML.
 My expertise is in bioconjugation, organic/polymer synthesis, and biomedical engineering, all focused on designing and developing effective therapeutics and diagnostics.
 My personal philosophy is that applying an interdisciplinary approach and state-of-the-art techniques is the most effective way to overcome fundamental challenges in biomedical research.

 In addition to research, I have a mild obsession with data visualisation and graphic design.
 I intend to use this GitHub profile to share code for generating beautiful graphs and plots to analyse and present data.
 I will also provide vector-format representations of my favorite biotherapeutic modalities in a personally-approved aesthetic style.